The recently announced separation of Al and Tipper Gore reflects a broader trend of couples divorcing later in life –…

 How The Vanishing Credit Works In Bucks County PA Divorces

 A premarital asset is one that a party possessed before the marriage.
-Such an asset is deemed “contributed to the marriage” or converted to a marital asset when it is put into joint names or used to purchase a joint marital asset.
+Such an asset is “contributed to the marriage” when it is put into joint names or used to purchase a joint marital asset.
 A classic example of this is when one party uses premarital funds as a down payment toward the purchase of the marital residence, which is deeded in both parties’ names.

 This asset is then subject to equitable distribution.
-Therefore, in this regard, the non-contributing spouse is correct in asserting that non-marital assets contributed to the marriage are marital property subject to equitable distribution.
+Therefore, in this regard, the non-contributing spouse is correct in asserting that non-marital assets contributed to the marriage are marital property.
+They are thus subject to equitable distribution.
 However, Pennsylvania law also requires that the court consider a spouse’s contributions to the marriage as a factor to be considered in equitably dividing marital property.
 Therefore, the contributing spouse has a strong argument that some or all of his or her contribution should be returned in equitable distribution.

 The formula is named as such because the contributing spouse’s credit essentially “vanishes” over a twenty-year period.
-In short, the Bucks County Divorce Master’s office will consider 5% of a premarital asset converted to a joint marital asset or “contributed” to the marriage per year and subject to equitable distribution.
+In short, the Bucks County Divorce Master’s office considers 5% of a premarital asset converted to a joint marital asset per year and subject to equitable distribution.
 The remaining percentage will be deemed a separate asset and returned to the contributing spouse in full.

-Of course, if one (or both parties) does not accept the Bucks County Divorce Master’s recommendation and takes the issue of equitable distribution to trial before a judge, a judge will likely not apply the vanishing credit (at least explicitly), since that is not the official law of Pennsylvania.
+Of course, if one (or both parties) does not accept the master’s recommendation, they can take the issue of equitable distribution to trial before a judge.
+However, a judge will likely not apply the vanishing credit, since that is not the official law of Pennsylvania.
 However, the ultimate decision on equitable distribution by the judge may practically be very similar in result.